MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/ai-content-safety-rest-readme.md

 ## Examples

-The following section provides several code snippets covering some of the most common Content Safety service tasks, including:
+The following section provides several code snippets covering some of the most common Content Safety service tasks in both **TypeScript** and **JavaScript**, including:

 - [Analyze text](#analyze-text)
 - [Analyze image](#analyze-image)